shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 [Metamask](https://metamask.io) - You will need Metamask wallet installed in your browser.
 [NodeJs](https://nodejs.org/en/) - You must have a recent version of Node.js installed.
 We recommend using v14.17.6 LTS.
 [Figment DataHub](https://figment.io/datahub/) account - We will be using DataHub's Polygon RPC URL to deploy the smart contract.

-**Other technologies used in this tutorial:**
-[NextJS](https://nextjs.org/) - To Create frontend for our Dapp [Web3.js](https://web3js.readthedocs.io/en/v1.4.0/) - Javascript library to connect our frontend to smart contract [Polygon Network](https://polygon.technology/) - For deploying our smart contract

 Topics covered in this tutorial: